semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 Welcome back!
 First of all, if you're new to Elasticsearch and/or you don't feel comfortable with the basics of Elasticsearch, I advise you to read our first article about Elasticsearch.
 You can find it here: [http://reputationvip.io/elasticsearch-is-coming](http://reputationvip.io/elasticsearch-is-coming).

 From the title, you may have guessed that this set of article if following a guideline: Game Of Thrones.
-In this article, there is no spoilers about the TV show nor the books.
+In this article, there are no spoilers about the TV show nor the books.

 **Well, let's go!**